-Goal: The national goal is \$10.30; beginning in PY 2014 centers and regions have model-based goals for this measure.
-A model statistically adjusts each center's goal to account for factors beyond the operator's control (such as the characteristics of the labor market) that have been shown to impact their outcomes for this measure.
+Measure: The average hourly wage of CTT completers in the pool associated regions have center-level model-based goals for this measure.
+A center-level model statistically adjusts each center's goal to account for factors beyond the operator's control (such as the characteristics of the labor market) that have been shown to impact their outcomes for this measure.
 The model aggregates the effects of the various factors for each center, and adjusts the national goal accordingly for that center, to set a center-specific goal.
-See Appendix 501 Introduction, Attachment 10: PY 2014 CTT Center Level Modelcompleters placed in a job or the military
+See